AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 (Works only when selecting between two nodes?
 Is this different than publishing an audience (which you can do when selecting one or more nodes?))

-The option to create an audience is available when selecting
+The option to create an audience is available when selecting the following objects on the canvas:

 * The line between nodes